 Federal and State Regulations

 Hot water is one of the essential amenities that landlords are legally compelled to offer to their renters.
-Landlords are required by federal rules, such as the implied warranty of habitability, to maintain a livable environment, which includes access to hot water.
-The duties of the landlord may be further defined by state and municipal laws.
+According to federal rules, such as the implied warranty of habitability, landlords have to maintain a livable environment, which includes access to hot water.
+The duties of the landlord may be further varies by state and municipal laws.

 For instance, in New York City, landlords are required to provide hot water at all times, and if it goes out, they are required to fix it within 24 hours.
-Although the legislation in California doesn’t establish a specific time range, landlords are still obligated to respond quickly and complete repairs within an appropriate period of time.
+Although the legislation in California doesn’t establish a specific time range, landlords have to respond quickly and complete repairs within an appropriate period of time.